How would you like to arrive?

 Directions

-The city of Münster is the heart of the region and thus the perfect starting point for a cycle tour on the southern course of the 100 Castles Route.
-Before starting the cycle tour, it is always worth taking a look at the city's sights.
-These include the imposing St. Paul's Cathedral and the St. Lamberti Church, the Prinzipalmarkt, Münster's "parlour" and the Erbdrostenhof.
+The city of Münster is the heart of the region and therefore the perfect starting point for a cycle tour on the southern section of the 100 Castles Route.
+Before setting off on your cycle tour, it is definitely worth taking a look at the city's sights.
+These include the imposing St Paul's Cathedral and St Lambert's Church, the Prinzipalmarkt, Münster's "parlour" and the Erbdrostenhof.

 From the starting point, Münster Castle, the 100 Castles Route first leads along the promenade out of the city centre.
-Only a few kilometres from Münster, the 100 Castles Route already winds through meadows and forests, the Münsterland park landscape.
-Some quaint farmsteads and lovely villages with great restaurants, cafés and beer gardens invite you to enjoy and take short breaks on the bike tour.
-Past manor houses such as Drostenhof Wolbeck or Haus Brückhausen in Everswinkel, the southern course leads to Ascheberg.
-In addition to the beautiful Westerwinkel Castle, there is also the Davensberg Castle Tower to marvel at.
+Just a few kilometres from Münster, the 100 Castles Route meanders through meadows and forests, the Münsterland parkland.
+A number of quaint farmsteads and charming villages with great restaurants, cafés and beer gardens invite you to take a break and enjoy the cycle tour.
+Passing manor houses such as Drostenhof Wolbeck or Haus Brückhausen in Everswinkel, the southern route leads to Ascheberg.
+The route first leads to the Davensberg castle tower before reaching the beautiful Westerwinkel Castle.
+The historic Haus Venne is well worth a detour.

-From Ascheberg, the 100 Castles Route now leads to what is probably the best-known castle in the Münsterland region, Nordkirchen Castle, also known as the Westphalian Versailles.
-The imposing castle and the beautifully landscaped park are an absolute must on a cycle tour in southern Münsterland.
-From Nordkirchen Castle, the 100 Castles Route now continues via Olfen, past Sandfort House, to the castle town of Lüdinghausen.
-Next to Lüdinghausen Castle is Vischering Castle, a massive moated castle from the Middle Ages, which is now home to an exciting museum on the Münsterland castles and palaces region.
+From Ascheberg, the 100 Castles Route now leads to what is probably the most famous castle in Münsterland, Nordkirchen Castle, also known as the Westphalian Versailles.
+The imposing castle and beautifully landscaped park are an absolute must on a cycle tour in southern Münsterland.
+From Nordkirchen Castle, the 100 Castles Route continues via Olfen to the castle town of Lüdinghausen.
+In addition to Lüdinghausen Castle, there is also Vischering Castle, a massive moated castle from the Middle Ages, which is now home to an exciting museum about the Münsterland castles and castle region.
 In addition to the museum, there is also a café here: the perfect place for a short break on the 100 Castles Route.

-From here, the themed route heads north again, past Senden Castle, which is now being meticulously restored after a long period of decay, with a lot of heart and soul put into it by the sponsoring association.
-Beyond Senden, the hilly landscape of the Baumberge awaits the cyclists and several small, historic town centres, such as the picturesque old town of Nottuln, the town centre of Billerbeck with its imposing cathedral or Havixbeck.
-In Billerbeck the Kolvenburg castle and in Havixbeck the sandstone museum are particularly worth seeing.
-Behind Havixbeck the landscape becomes flatter again and not far away lies the end of the cycle tour on the southern course.
+From here, the themed route heads north again, past Senden Castle, which is now being painstakingly restored after a long period of decay and with a great deal of passion on the part of the support association.
+After Senden, the hilly landscape of the Baumberge and several small, historic town centres await cyclists, such as the picturesque old town of Nottuln, the town centre of Billerbeck with its imposing cathedral and Havixbeck.
+The Kolvenburg castle in Billerbeck and the sandstone museum in Havixbeck are particularly worth a visit.
+After Havixbeck, the landscape flattens out again and the end of the cycle tour on the southern route is not far away.

-But before the 100 Castles Route leads back to Münster, cyclists can expect to see some exciting places that tell the story of the great poet Annette von Droste-Hülshoff.
-One very special place is Hülshoff Castle, the house where she was born and undoubtedly one of the highlights on the 100 Castles Route.
-The castle is home to the Droste Museum and part of the local "Center for Literature", which means that Hülshoff Castle plays a very special role in the cultural heritage of the region.
-And the extensive park with its magnificent views of the beautiful building also delights every visitor.
-The last treasures on the 100 Castles Route are Haus Vögeding and Haus Rüschhaus, the route then leads back to the starting point of the cycle tour.
+But before the 100 Castles Route leads back to Münster, cyclists can look forward to a few more exciting places that tell the story of the great poet Annette von Droste-Hülshoff.
+One very special place is Hülshoff Castle, her birthplace and undoubtedly one of the highlights on the 100 Castles Route.
+The castle is home to the Droste Museum and part of the local "Centre for Literature", giving Hülshoff Castle a very special role in the region's cultural heritage.
+The extensive park with its marvellous views of the beautiful building also delights every visitor.
+The last treasures on the 100 Castles Route are Haus Vögeding and Haus Rüschhaus, and the route then leads back to the starting point of the cycle tour.

 Tour information